Pavaret/MF_Analysis/README.md

 ## Data Access

-The sequencing data and associated files are available in the NCBI SRA repository under [PRJNA1077753](https://www.ncbi.nlm.nih.gov/sra/PRJNA1077753).
+The sequencing data is available in the NCBI SRA repository under [PRJNA1077753](https://www.ncbi.nlm.nih.gov/sra/PRJNA1077753).
 Download this data to reproduce the analyses.

 ## Running the Analysis